coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 ### Personal and societal ignorance
 I'm going to end with a big "I don't know" for the full-time prospects of an indie scientist.
 Crowdfunding may not (or, less likely, may) provide sufficient funding for a few.
-Entrepreneurship still works a few, but biotech is perhaps harder than academia.
+Entrepreneurship will work for a few, but biotech is perhaps harder than academia.
 Big grants from the NIH are out.
 For synthetic biology, funding [may increase](http://www.synbioproject.org/publications/u.s-trends-in-synthetic-biology-research-funding/) in the future.
 Smaller grants are a possibility, but I don't know, and I suspect few others do either.